booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B2/README.md

                     X509v3 Extended Key Usage:
                         TLS Web Server Authentication, TLS Web Client Authentication
         ```
    * Usually the client and the server run on different machines.
 For this example it's absolutely ok to have both of them on one machine (your playground machine).
-Additionally you can use the browser on your workstation as client.
+Or you can use the browser on your workstation as client.

 ## Steps